-While it can be difficult to find grants tailored to lawn care specifically, you may qualify for other, more general grants that can be a huge help––especially if you’re just starting your business.
+While it can be difficult to find grants tailored to lawn care specifically, you may qualify for other, more general grants that can be a huge help––especially if you’re just starting a lawn care business.

 So, what types of grants should you look into and how are they relevant to you?
 Read along to find out.